-For a member with an initial crack a0, when bearing static load, as long as the working stress σ is less than the critical stress σc, the member will work safely and reliably under the static stress level, and brittle failure will occur only when σ=σc or K1=K1c.
+For a component with an initial crack of size a0, when subjected to static loads, as long as the working stress (σ) is less than the critical stress (σc), the component will function safely and reliably under the static stress level.
+Brittle failure will only occur when σ=σc or K1=K1c.

-However, if the component bears an alternating stress of σ<σc, the initial crack a0 will slowly expand under the action of the alternating stress, and when it expands to a=ac, the component will be unstable and damaged.
+However, if the component experiences alternating stress with a value of σ<σc, the initial crack a0 will gradually increase in size under the influence of the alternating stress.
+When it reaches the critical size of a=ac, the component will become unstable and be damaged.

-The growth process from the initial value a0 to the critical value ac is called the subcritical growth of fatigue crack, also called the residual life stage of macro crack a0, as shown in Fig. 1.
+The process of the initial crack size a0 growing to the critical size ac is referred to as subcritical growth of fatigue crack or the residual life stage of macro crack a0, as depicted in Figure 1.

-The total fatigue life N of the material consists of two parts, namely the formation life Ni (initiation) and the life Np (propagation) from crack growth to fracture:
+The total fatigue life (N) of a material consists of two stages: the initiation life (Ni) and the propagation life (Np) from crack growth to fracture.

-The fatigue fracture process is complicated due to many factors, but it can be roughly divided into four stages according to the crack development process:
+The process of fatigue fracture is complex and influenced by many factors, but it can generally be divided into four stages based on the development of cracks:

 N = Ni + Np